 Even post-workout my hair still looks as if I just did it.
 (I may have to wet a few frizzy bits down, but that’s really it.)
 It’s hard to mess up braids if you’ve done them right.
 If I don’t wear my hair in cornrows, I like to section off some in the front as if I’m doing a half-up, half-down top knot style.
 But I will incorporate a cornrow that reaches the crown of my head before wrapping into a bun.
 I’ll throw it into a ponytail before the gym, but I feel more confident when I let it down after because the front braid replaces the sweaty hair look framing my face.

 If eliminating the post-gym smell is more important to you than looks, try lighting a match and using the smoke to cleanse away any unpleasant sweaty odors from your hair.
 (This may sound weird but it works for me!)
-I like to use incense matches — I typically light one, then walk around the house and waft through the smoky air (as you would with a sage stick).
+I like to use incense like palo santo — I typically light one, then walk around the house and waft through the smoky air (as you would with a sage stick).
 Bonus: It also makes the house smell good!

 Regular matches work as well.
 (Just remember to blow the flame out before bringing it close to your hair.)
 Simply hold the match below the ends of your hair, letting its smoke weave through your locks.
 More matches may be needed depending on how much hair you have.
 Think of it as a mini hair cleanse.